-Due to the COVID-19, the 2020 and 2021 Cherry Blossom Photography Tour of Japan were cancelled, so instead, we are looking forward to the 2022 Cherry Blossom Photo Tour of Japan!
-View the trip report from 2019 cherry blossom tour of Japan or trip report from the 2018 Cherry Blossom Photography Tour of Japan or the 2017 Cherry Blossom Tour of Japan report or the 2016 Cherry Blossom Tour of Japan!
+Looking forward to the 2024 Cherry Blossom Photo Tour of Japan!
+View the trip report from 2023 cherry blossom tour of Japan or 2019 cherry blossom tour of Japan or trip report from the 2018 Cherry Blossom Photography Tour of Japan or the 2017 Cherry Blossom Tour of Japan report or the 2016 Cherry Blossom Tour of Japan!

-Cherry blossom season in Japan is a magical time of year in Japan where a sea of white and pink flowering cherry blossom trees sweep over the entire country.
-This tour is planned for a small group of photographers, maximum of 7 participants plus your guides, to provide a mixture of landscape, street and portrait photography in various areas around Japan during this spectacular time of year.
-Exploring different areas in Japan during full bloom of the cherry blossoms was also taken into consideration, but also plan to visit areas and have options for cultural experiences that will be incredible with or without the cherry blossoms.
-After all, like other weather related forecasts and yearly averages, it is impossible to always forecast correctly so far in advance.
+Cherry blossom season in Japan is a magical time of year when a sea of white and pink flowering cherry blossom trees sweeps over the entire country.
+This tour is planned for a small group of photographers, with a maximum of 7 participants plus your guides, to provide a mixture of landscape, street, and portrait photography in various areas around Japan during this spectacular time of year.
+Exploring different areas in Japan during the full bloom of the cherry blossoms has also been taken into consideration.
+However, we also plan to visit areas and have options for cultural experiences that will be incredible with or without the cherry blossoms.
+After all, just like other weather-related forecasts and yearly averages, it is impossible to always forecast correctly so far in advance.

-That being said, with the different places we plan to go to, we should have good timing for at least some, if not all, unless the cherry blossoms bloom a couple of weeks early or a couple of weeks late.
-Also, there are many varieties of cherry blossoms and some bloom earlier than others.
-So even within cities, some locations will have better photographic opportunities than others and it is best we stay flexible!
+That being said, with the different places we plan to visit, we should have good timing for at least some, if not all, unless the cherry blossoms bloom a couple of weeks early or late.
+Additionally, there are many varieties of cherry blossoms, and some bloom earlier than others.
+Therefore, even within cities, certain locations will offer better photographic opportunities than others, and it is best for us to remain flexible!

-It is not enough to simple visit and photograph Japan, so I will arrange some opportunities to experience local culture and customs.
-Some possible culture experiences include specially arranged cooking lessons, introduction to traditional Japanese art and music, traditional sword smith demonstration and more.
-I will get feedback from the group and see which experiences have the most interest.
+It is not enough to simply visit and photograph Japan, so I will arrange some opportunities to experience the local culture and customs.
+Some possible cultural experiences include specially arranged cooking lessons, introductions to traditional Japanese art and music, demonstrations by traditional swordsmiths, and more.
+I will gather feedback from the group to determine which experiences generate the most interest.

-Overall, Japan is a very safe country that welcomes tourists from other countries with open arms.
-Public transportation, while it can be a little overwhelming at first, especially in Tokyo, is fantastic and on time.
-Food is (mostly) delicious and usually lot’s of options are available.
-Most dietary restrictions can be observed while visiting Japan, but please make sure to contact Japan Photo Guide ASAP with any restrictions or allergies.
-Since starting to help tourists experience Japan from 2005, everyone has told me not only do they love Japan but they want to return during a different time of year (and some have already)!
+Overall, Japan is a very safe country that welcomes tourists from around the world with open arms.
+Public transportation, though it may seem overwhelming at first, especially in Tokyo, is fantastic and punctual.
+The food is (mostly) delicious, and there are usually plenty of options available.
+Most dietary restrictions can be accommodated while visiting Japan, but please make sure to contact Japan Photo Guide as soon as possible with any restrictions or allergies.
+Since we started helping tourists experience Japan in 2005, everyone has expressed their love for Japan and their desire to return during a different time of year (and some have already done so)!

 Intro & Highlights